 The first CSC effectiveness review is intended to consider the Effectiveness of the CSC in carrying out its mission as defined in its charter.

-[Possible] Measures of CSC Effectiveness
+Measures of CSC Effectiveness

 The CSC Charter requires that “the effectiveness of the CSC will initially be reviewed two years after the first meeting of the CSC; and then every three years thereafter.
 The method of review will be determined by the ccNSO and GNSO.”
 The Charter does not specify what it means by, or how to measure, “effectiveness.”